thaume/thaume.github.io/_posts/2014-09-15-ember-data-mastering-async-relationships.md

 Once the template reaches the property 'model.participants' it will ask the store to 'GET /api/users?ids[]=2&ids[]=3&ids[]=4' (IDs sent by the server inside the 'Project' model previously).

-And this is the crucial point: the async relation 'participants' is triggered, the ajax call made and the actual participants fetched and returned all the way to the template.
+And this is the crucial point: the async relationship 'participants' is triggered, the ajax call made and the actual participants fetched and returned all the way to the template.

 ### Incoming payload